Reporting Right Livelihood

 A journalism grant scheme to promote impartial and high-quality reporting on the work of 'Alternative Nobel' Laureates

 With shrinking media budgets around the world, many newsworthy stories on real solutions to global challenges are often missing out on being reported.
 More than 160 Laureates of the Right Livelihood Award, known as the ‘Alternative Nobel Prize’, provide fertile ground for such stories.
-In 2017, the Right Livelihood Award Foundation is launching a small grant scheme to support impartial and high-quality reporting on the work of ‘Alternative Nobel’ Laureates and, in doing so, put the spotlight on the issues that matter.
+In 2017, the Right Livelihood Award Foundation has launched a small grant scheme to support impartial and high-quality reporting on the work of ‘Alternative Nobel’ Laureates and, in doing so, put the spotlight on the issues that matter.

 Use of materials